Graham Brady: 1922 Committee

 Brady succeeded Sir Michael Spicer as Chairman of the 1922 Committee on 26 May 2010.

-The Committee, sometimes known as "The 1922" for short, is the parliamentary group of the Conservative Party and has a central role in the election of the Leader of the Conservative Party.
-Since 2010 Brady has overseen the election of 3 Conservative Leaders (Theresa May in 2016, Liz Truss in 2022 and Rishi Sunak in 2022) all of whom have become the Prime Minister since the Conservative Party has been in office throughout his tenure as Chairman.
+The committee, sometimes known as "The 22" for short, is the parliamentary group of the Conservative Party and has a central role in the election of the Leader of the Conservative Party.
+Since 2010 Brady oversaw the election of 4 Conservative Leaders (Theresa May in 2016, Boris Johnson in 2019, Liz Truss in 2022 and Rishi Sunak in 2022) all of whom became the Prime Minister since the Conservative Party had been in office throughout his tenure as chairman.

-He resigned as 1922 Committee chairman on 24 May 2019 in order to explore launching a bid to become leader of the Conservative Party in the weeks that followed, but ultimately opted not to run for Leader.
+On 24 May 2019, he recused himself from overseeing the 2019 Conservative Party leadership election in order to explore launching his own candidacy, but ultimately opted not to run for Leader.
 His Deputy Chairmen Cheryl Gillan and Charles Walker oversaw the 2019 leadership contest which resulted in the election of Boris Johnson.

-Brady temporarily returned to the 1922 Committee on 3 September 2019, to serve as its acting Chairman "until a new executive is elected in the next session of Parliament".
-He was subsequently re-elected as the permanent Chair on 20 January 2020.
+Brady returned to his role as Chairman the 1922 Committee on 3 September 2019.
+He was subsequently re-elected in the next session of Parliament on 20 January 2020.

-Brady's role as Chairman of the 1922 has given him a high public profile, as it falls to him to announce the results of each leadership election or challenge, and this is often followed on live TV and streaming around the world.
+Brady's role as Chairman of the 1922 gave him a high public profile, as it fell to him to announce the results of each leadership election or challenge, which was followed on live TV and streaming around the world.

 In 2022, Brady became the longest-ever serving Chairman of the 1922 Committee, surpassing Edward du Cann.